The Brexit saga continues to raise matters of considerable legal interest.

-A number of Brexit-related Private Members' Bills have been presented to Parliament.
-This is an area of public policy firmly controlled by government and such Bills are unlikely to become law without government backing.
+A number of Brexit-related Private Members' Bills have been presented to Parliament but such Bills are unlikely to become law without government backing.
 Nevertheless, two very recent ones should be noted.

 The European Union (Withdrawal) (No. 2) Bill - this Bill (details here) would overturn the traditional constitutional role of the executive in the development of policy.
 It provides that, if the Commons has not approved a deal by the 11 February 2019, the Commons Liaison Committee will prepare and publish by 5 March 2019 a plan of action setting out a proposed process in connection with

 the withdrawal of the United Kingdom from the European Union.
 The Bill has almost no chance of being enacted given the already heavy Parliamentary schedule and it would not receive government support.

 The European Union (Withdrawal) (No. 3) Bill - this Bill (details here) would enable the Commons to vote on a motion to extend Article 50 if the Commons has not approved a Brexit deal by 26 February 2019.
 If the Commons voted for the motion then the government would be required to seek the extension.
 Again, the Bill has almost no chance of becoming law.

 Whether HM The Queen could refuse Royal Assent to a Bill is a topic which appears from time-to-time.
 Brexit has proved to be no exception!
 Is Royal Assent a mere formality symbolising the "Queen in Parliament" or is there a real power to refuse assent?

 It is not necessary for the Queen to personally attend Parliament to give Royal Assent though she may do so - see Royal Assent Act 1967.

 As a matter of strict law it seems that Royal Assent could be refused but, in practice, the matter is governed by constitutional convention.